littleosbook/littleosbook/page_frame_allocation.md

 ~~~

 This way we get the labels as arguments to `kmain`.
 If you want to use C
-instead of assembly, one way to do it is to declare the label as a function and
+instead of assembly, one way to do it is to declare the labels as functions and
-take the address of the function:
+take the addresses of these functions:

 ~~~ {.c}
     void kernel_virtual_start(void);